openresty/luajit2/README.md

 ### thread.exdata

-We implemented the new Lua and C API functions for thread exdata.
+We implemented the new Lua and C API functions for thread exdata to allow users to embed user data into a thread.
+This feature needs LuaJIT FFI and hence is not available when built with `-DLUAJIT_DISABLE_FFI`.

 The Lua API can be used like below: